 Gubana is no doubt native to the Valli del Natisone, the origin of the name is Slavic.
 It appears on many collective occasions, especially at weddings.

-The Gubana has a characteristic spiral shape and is made up of sweet pastry with a filling of hazelnuts and chopped walnuts, raisins and pine nuts, except for small variations.
+The Gubana has a characteristic spiral shape and is made up of sweet pastry with a filling of hazelnuts, chopped walnuts, raisins and pine nuts, except for small variations.
 Classical interpretation suggests the name is derived from "gubat", which in local dialect means wrap/wrapping.
 The people of the Valli del Natisone still call this sweet "gubanza".

-The disappearance of "z" is the result of a phonetic adaptation due to the cultural formation and the knowledge of Slavic idioms by those entrusted to the record in the baptismal book of the parish of St. Peter (1612).
-It is noteworthy that Giorgo Gubaniza di Brischi and his wife Marina Venivano were recorded by Mattia Pirich Priestess of S. Pietro al Natisone, native of Lasiz (Pulfero), as Giorgio and Marina Gubaniza.
-The Presbyterian Tolhammer was the same as Giorgio and Marina Gubanza, while the vicar Strazzulino, probably of Friulian language, used the surname Gubana (14.10.1612) to refer to these gentlemen.
+The disappearance of the "z" is the result of a phonetic adaptation due to the cultural formation and the knowledge of Slavic idioms by those entrusted to the records in the baptismal book of the parish of St. Peter (1612).
+Giorgio Gubaniza di Brischi and his wife Marina Venivano were recorded by Mattia Pirich, priest of S. Pietro al Natisone, native of Lasiz (Pulfero), as Giorgio and Marina Gubaniza.
+The presbyterian Tolhammer recorded them as Giorgio and Marina Gubanza, while the vicar Strazzulino, probably of Friulian language, used the surname Gubana (14.10.1612) to refer to this couple.

 This cake differs from the Slovenian ones.
-By 1409 Gubana appears among the 72 snacks served by the commune of Cividale in honour of Pope Gregory XII.
-Mrs Alfeo Mizzau, European Member and President of the Friulian Philological Society, wrote: "Gubana is indisputably born in the Valleys of Natisone, in Friuli Slavia.
-It is quoted in a contract of 1576, which states that with the gifts offered to landowners along with money rentals there was the Gubana.
-This was evaluated at a very high price of "one lira of twenty soldi (old currency)", at that time twenty soldi were the equivalent of the merchandise for a working day of a skilled bricklayer/builder.
+By 1409, Gubana appears among the 72 snacks served by the commune of Cividale in honour of Pope Gregory XII.
+Mrs Alfeo Mizzau, European Member and President of the Friulian Philological Society, wrote: "Gubana was indisputably born in the Valli del Natisone, in Friuli Slavia.
+It is quoted in a contract of 1576, which states that with the gifts offered to landowners, along with money rentals, there was the Gubana.
+This was evaluated at a very high price of "one lira and twenty soldi (old currency)", at that time twenty soldi were the equivalent of the merchandise for a working day of a skilled bricklayer/builder.

-We wanted to start talking about Gubana from its history.
+We wanted to start with the history of the Gubana.
 Now let's continue with the history of Gubana Tavina.

-Gabriele, fond of cooking, remembers that as a child his grandmother Elda (Gina) was delighted with her gubana.
+Passionate about cooking, Gabriele remembers that as a child his grandmother Elda (Gina) would make a delightful Gubana.

-Search for Grandma's recipe, try it and try it again, make small variations and after a number of attempts find the right recipe, the perfect mix.
-And what is the most significant difference with the other gubans?
-The use of natural yeast and dough, resulting in 21 hours of leavening.
+He searched for his Grandma's recipe, tried it over and over again, made a couple of changes and after several attempts, he found just the right recipe, the perfect combination of ingredients.
+What was the most significant difference with the other Gubanas?
+The use of natural yeast, resulting in a perfect dough after 21 hours of proofing.

 We offer shipment throughout Italy!